douglasdavis/numpydoc.el/README.md

   </dd>
   <dt>numpydoc-insert-examples-block</dt>
   <dd>
-  If true an Examples block will be added to the docstring (default is t).
+  If true an Examples block will be added to the docstring.
   </dd>
   <dt>numpydoc-template-short</dt>
   <dd>
-  Template text that will be used as the short description if numpydoc-prompt-for-input is nil (default is SHORT-DESCRIPTION).
+  Template text that will be used as the short description if numpydoc-prompt-for-input is nil.
   </dd>
   <dt>numpydoc-template-long</dt>
   <dd>
-  Template text that will be used as the long description if numpydoc-prompt-for-input is nil (default is LONG-DESCRIPTION).
+  Template text that will be used as the long description if numpydoc-prompt-for-input is nil.
   </dd>
   <dt>numpydoc-template-desc</dt>
   <dd>
-  Template text that will be used for each function argument description if numpydoc-prompt-for-input is nil. (default is ADD)
+  Template text that will be used for each function argument description if numpydoc-prompt-for-input is nil.
   </dd>
 </dl>